Tony-winning choreographer, actress Ann Reinking dies at 71

 Her movie credits include “Annie” (1982), “Movie, Movie” (1978) and the documentary “Mad Hot Ballroom” (2005), which portrayed Reinking as a ballroom-dance competition judge for New York City kids.

-Reinking’s career began in Seattle, where she grew up.
+Reinking’s career began in the Seattle area, where she grew up.
 In the beginning, she wanted to be a ballet dancer, “like all girls,” she said.
 As a student, she won a scholarship in San Francisco with the Joffrey Ballet, but at many of the students’ after-hours improvisations, she would just sing and not dance.

 Robert Joffrey said that with her outgoing personality and other abilities, she should pursue musical theater.
 “I waited tables to save up enough money to get here,” she said of New York City, where she arrived with a round-trip ticket back to Seattle and $500.
 She didn’t need the return trip.